Curriculum

 Surgical residents in a skills lab.

-Residents who are interested in a dedicated research experience are encouraged to spend 1-2 years in a basic science or clinical research program.
-Each residents salary is supported by the program.
-Residents usually enter the lab after completing their PGY-2 year.
-Participation in the research is voluntary.
+Those interested in a dedicated research experience are encouraged to spend 1-2 years in a basic science or clinical research program.
+These positions will be selected on a competitive basis.

 Career Preparation